hashicorp/consul/README.md

 - Twitter: [@corednsio](https://twitter.com/corednsio)
 - Mailing list/group: <coredns-discuss@googlegroups.com> (not very active)

+## Contribution guidelines

+If you want to contribute to CoreDNS, be sure to review the [contribution guidelines](CONTRIBUTING.md).

 ## Deployment

 Examples for deployment via systemd and other use cases can be found in the [deployment